30 Jul MOTIVATION FOR SERVICE

 “But I just don’t feel like doing it.”
-How many times have you heard someone speak those words, or even more alarming… you have spoken them?
-I’ve said them.
-It is so patently “human” NOT to want to do what we should, or what we know is the best thing to do.
-“Human” – in a biblical, Pauline (fleshly) sense – is our sin nature, which must be progressively transformed by the Spirit of God as we surrender our thoughts, motives, attitudes, and actions to His control.
+How many times have you heard someone speak those words, or even more alarming … you have spoken them?
+I know I have.
+It is so patently human NOT to want to do what we should, or even what we know is the best thing to do.
+“Human”– in the fleshly sense of the word—is a result of our sin nature which must be progressively transformed by the Spirit of God as we surrender our thoughts, motives, attitudes, and actions to His control.

-If you are like every other person on the planet, are overburdened with self-centered natural (human) desires, the impetus to do what is right, to perform service, must come from an even more influential unnatural (supernatural) source more persuasive than your natural will.
-Curious?
-Read on.
-Maybe you think a special unction is needed before you can step up and serve as God has called.
-Read on, let’s explore this further.
-Keep in mind that when all is said and done, it becomes obvious, more is always said than ever is done!
-In other words, it’s going to come down to a motivational problem.
+So from where does the motivation for service come?
+If you, like every other person on the planet, are burdened with self-centered desires yet seek an impetus to do what is right, read on.
+If you need unction to step up and serve as God has called, read on and let’s explore this further.
+When all is said and done, it is clear that there is not a lack of information as to what needs to be done.
+In fact there is always a lot more said than ever is done!
+God’s leading does not seem to be the problem either; it’s the motivation to act.
 We need a prod, a push, or a pull that absolutely makes us more uncomfortable to sit still than to serve!
 But what is our motivation for service?

-The Word of God clearly states that from the moment of his instantaneous conversion a believer is the dwelling place of God.
-“And if anyone does not have the Spirit of Christ, he does not belong to Christ” (Rom.
-9:8 ; and see Eph.
-1:14 ; 3:17).
-As new life in Christ begins, God the Holy Spirit takes up residence and controls and leads whatever is surrendered to Him – not only daily, but moment by moment.
-This is the process of sanctification.
-It’s not a smooth ride, but more like a roller coaster, especially at first and during headstrong moments when a believer actually thinks he can manage on his own.
-The Spirit within seeks to lead and bear the fruit of the Spirit (Gal.
-5:22-23 ; “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control”), giving real life and significance to our existence.
-The truly amazing part is that the Holy Spirit never forces Himself upon us.
-Instead, He prompts and reminds us what is best, right and pleasing to the Lord.
-As a believer grows in the Lord, he becomes increasingly sensitive to the voice of God and His prompting, as the indwelling Spirit reminds of Scripture read or heard.
-The Spirit often prompts through wise words of godly friends, or even through circumstances or moments of silence in prayer before the Lord.
-Because our God is a communicating God Who is seeking relationship with each of His children, He communication as we hear His voice and respond obediently, with full faith.
+The Word of God clearly states that, at the moment of salvation, the new believer becomes the dwelling place of God (Romans 9:8: “And if anyone does not have the Spirit of Christ, he does not belong to Christ”; Ephesians 1:14; Ephesians 3:17).
+As our new life begins, God the Holy Spirit takes up residence in our lives and controls and leads as we surrender control – not only daily, but moment by moment.
+The battle of the flesh and the Spirit is that which we experience as our old self (inherited from Adam and our parents by natural birth) wrestles for control with the indwelling Spirit of God.
+The Spirit within seeks to lead and bear the fruit of the Spirit (Galatians 5:22-23: “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control”), giving real life and significance to our existence.
+The truly amazing part of this process is that the Holy Spirit never forces Himself upon us; rather He prompts and reminds of what is best, right, and pleasing to the Lord.
+As the believer grows in the Lord, he becomes increasingly sensitive to the voice of God and His promptings, as the indwelling Spirit reminds him of Scripture he has read or heard.
+The Spirit often prompts through the wise words of Godly friends, or even through circumstances or moments of silence in prayer before the Lord.
+God is a communicating God, Who is seeking relationship with each of His children.
+He also speaks daily and often—deepening that relationship through communication as we hear His voice and respond obediently, with full faith.

 The Holy Spirit’s Enabling – Spiritual Gifts

-The Holy Spirit – Who indwells the believer at the moment of salvation – not only prompts the believer to serve, but enables the believer to serve effectively.
-The Holy Spirit is the dispenser of Spiritual gifts.
-Paul explains this to the church at Corinth:
+The Holy Spirit — Who indwells the believer at the moment of salvation– not only prompts the believer to serve, but enables the believer to effectively serve.
+The Holy Spirit is the dispenser of Spiritual Gifts.
+Paul explains this to the Corinthian believers in 1 Corinthians 12:

-God has elected to carry out a portion of His eternal plan by way of the Church.
-He has called His children, given them the equipment (the Spiritual gifts), and communicated to them what to do (by prompting from His Word, others, and circumstances).
-So, when the work God has for His Church in local assemblies, in the world, in the family, or in the marketplace or neighborhood doesn’t get done… where is the problem?
+God has extremely important, eternal work to be done.
+To accomplish this vital work He has called His children, given them the equipment (the Spiritual Gifts), and told them (by prompting from His Word, others, and circumstances) what to do.
+So when the work of God – in churches, in the world, in the family, or in the marketplace or neighborhood—doesn’t get done…what’s the problem?
 It certainly does not have anything to do with the desire of God to see His work done.
 It is not the result of a lack of gifts to carry out God’s work.
-And from my knowledge of Scripture, I refuse to believe God has ceased to communicate to His people what needs to be done (that would be inconsistent with His dealings with man throughout all recorded time).
+From my knowledge of Scripture, I refuse to believe God has ceased to communicate to His people what needs to be done (that would be inconsistent with His dealings with man throughout all recorded time).
 Therefore, we can only surmise that the power, the gifts, the calling, and the communication are falling on the deaf ears of uncommitted believers who willfully disregard the voice of God or the calling and promptings of God!
-In reality, by not serving we are hoarding God’s grace for ourselves and preventing it from working through us towards others.
+It is in our desire to hoard God’s grace for ourselves that we actually prevent it from working through us towards others.

 God uses those who surrender to Him with their heart, soul, mind, and strength.
-In this surrender to the Lord, the Holy Spirit controls and shows us that a life of dedication to the Lord is one of service to others.
-“For we do not preach ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus’ sake” (2 Cor.
-4:5 ).
-God has so ordered our lives that our greatest fulfillment and significance comes from serving.
-Generally speaking, people can be labeled either “takers” or “givers.”
-A “taker” goes after every activity and skill to improve himself, and he hopes to attain happiness by amassing and using things and by exploiting others.
-On the other hand, a “giver” (server) goes after every activity and skill in order to help other people.
-Difficulties and problems frustrate a “taker” and make him resentful because he feels as if he has missed out on something.
-But when those same difficulties and problems confront a “giver,” he will resolve to commit even more of himself in service and helping those in greater need.
-Thus, the joy and fulfillment is intensified in the “giver” when the difficulty of the task is multiplied whereas the misery and unhappiness is intensified in the “taker” when the difficulty of the task increases!
-God prompts each one to be a giver; to give himself to God as an instrument of His grace, divinely enabled for every good work.
-The focus of a believer will make the difference.
-Too many believers get saved, but still live life with the focus on self-fulfillment and satisfaction, not realizing both will elude them until they change that focus.
-As believers, our focus must be on God’s desire for the significant life – in service of the King of Kings and Lord of Lords – The Head of the Body.
+In this surrender to the Lord, the Holy Spirit controls and show us a life of dedication to the Lord, is one of service to others.
+(2 Corinthians 4:5 “For we do not preach ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus’ sake.”)
+God has ordered our lives so that our greatest fulfillment and significance comes from serving.
+The people of the world are divided into givers and takers.
+“Takers” go after every activity and skill to improve themselves, and they hope to attain happiness by their use of stuff and others.
+On the other hand, “givers” (servers) go after every activity and skill to help other people.
+Difficulties and problems frustrate “takers” and make them resentful because they feel as if they have missed out on something.
+But when those same difficulties and problems are experienced by “givers,” it gives them a greater resolve to serve and help those who are in greater need.
+Thus, the joy and fulfillment is intensified in the giver when the task is multiplied!
+God prompts each one to be a giver, to give himself to God as an instrument of His grace, divinely enabled for every good work.
+The focus of the believer is what makes the difference.
+Too many believers get saved, but still live life with the focus on self-fulfillment and satisfaction, not realizing both will elude them until they change their focus.
+As believers, our focus must be on God’s desire for the significant life – service of the King of Kings and Lord of Lords – The Head of the Body.